DevCycleHQ/devcycle-docs/docs/best-practices/product-led-experimentation.md

 ### Creating the Feature, Variables, & Variations:

 Depending on the complexity of the experiment or Feature, the engineers responsible may want to create multiple Variables.
 For example, engineers may want a separate flag or Variable that controls the backend logic and a separate Variable(s) that control the frontend elements.
-See [Feature Hierarchy](/introduction/core-concepts/feature-hierarchy) for more information.
+See [Feature Hierarchy](/introduction/core-concepts/feature-hierarchy) for more information on how Features and Variables relate to each other.

 ![Variable Table](/mar-2024-example-variable-table.png)